N3kowarrior/ih8sn-Oneplus7pro/README.md

 1. [Download](https://github.com/N3kowarriorCZenchilada/ih8sn-Oneplus7pro/releases/tag/main) the release.
 2. Extract the release.
 3. Open the command prompt in the folder that contains the extracted repository (`ih8sn`, `push.sh`, and the folder named "etc").
-4. Paste the following commands into the command line shell and execute them (you can execute them one by one or all at once):
+4.Paste the following commands into the command line shell and execute them (you can execute them one by one or all at once):

 ```shell
 adb wait-for-device root